karaoc/dayz.test/[Modding]-Allowing-player-to-attach-to-your-vehicle.md

-In your vehicle config add the following :
+In your vehiclename.c add the following :

 	override bool CanObjectAttach( Object obj )
 	{